nitant98/ChatbotLLM/README.md

 ## Debugging and Logs
 The `llm_ans` function in `qa_setup.py` includes debug statements to help identify issues.
 If you encounter errors, check the console output for detailed logs.

-## Contributing
-Contributions are welcome!
-Please fork the repository and submit a pull request.

-## License
-This project is licensed under the MIT License.
-See the LICENSE file for details.

 ## Tasks

 ### 1. Domain Selection